ICanBoogie/Event/README.md

 Event classes should be defined in a namespace unique to their target object.
 Events targeting `ICanBoogie\Operation` instances should be defined in the `ICanBoogie\Operation` namespace.

-The class name should match the event type. `ProcessEvent` for the `process` event type, `BeforeProcessEvent` for the `process:before` event.